friendsofgo/killgrave/README.md

 $ killgrave
 2019/04/14 23:53:26 The fake server is on tap now: http://localhost:3000
 ```
-Or custome your server with this flags:
+Or custom your server with these flags:
 ```sh
   -config string
         path with configuration file